PratyushSr/PratyushSr/README.md

 - 👋 Hi, I’m Pratyush!
 I am a Game Developer that primarily works with C++ and Visual Blueprint Scripting for Unreal Engine 4 and 5.
 - I’m currently working on:
-  MiCEA CAPTURE, A revolutionary Agriculture-Tech product that monitors and controls plant growth for resource optimized usage and accelerated growth.
+  MiCEA CAPTURE, A revolutionary Agriculture-Tech product that monitors and controls plant growth for resource optimized usage and accelerated growth
+  Utilizes Python on RaspberryPi to measure sensor data such as temperature, humidity, pressure,pH, EC, TDS, PPFD and light intensity.
+  Frontend with Flask with controllable actuators and realtime monitoring

 - I've Worked on
   - Patriarcs and the Monster Caravan, an Indie Title by Adonai Games (Formerly YHWH GAMES!)